Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 - Use single spacing and 1-inch margins, even on the top and bottom.

 - Write a single-page cover letter.
+That's how long a cover letter should be.

 - Include 3 paragraphs and ask for the interview.
 You can add bullet points with key achievements for an extra kick.